ottostephen88/Robotic-Sensing-Technology-Class/README.md

 ## Project 2
 Project 2 used Arduino to read data from a DHT sensor and transfer it over to LabView to organize it.
 ## Project 3
-Edit a string to Morse Code and
+In a python file converted a string to Morse Code "dots" and "dashes".
+Read the light with Arduino and transfered it to Labview using the Serial Port and decrypted it.